 If your budget is minimal, including tickets to the opera in amongst the gourmet wine and chocolates will probably be out of the question.

-For a more frugal gift hamper, you can make the contents yourself.
-The hamper in the photo below includes homemade choc-chip cookies and homemade truffles.
-Homemade goodies taste so much better than store bought!
+For a more frugal gift hamper, you can make the hamper items yourself.
+The hamper in the photo below includes homemade choc-chip cookies and homemade truffles that have been packaged in DIY boxes.